-If it is necessary to make the IQ documents available to other users who do not yet have the current program version, then we recommend abandoning the old version before creating new IQ documents.
-To safeguard existing IQ documents generated by a previous version of the APIS IQ-Software, it is suggested to establish a new directory for these files so that in the future one can work with them again in the old version, i.e. make a copy of the old files and place them into a new directory before conversion.
+If it is necessary to make the IQ documents available to other users who do not yet have the current program version, we recommend keeping the documents created with the old version during the transition period.
+To safeguard existing IQ documents generated by a previous version of the APIS IQ-Software, it is suggested to establish separate directories for old and new (converted) files so that in the future one can work with them again in the old version.